-- A node is an OpenVMS system.
-An OpenVMS Cluster system cannot contain more than 96 Alpha and VAX (combined total) nodes. - An Alpha and a VAX system can not boot from the same system disk.
-System disks are architecture specific and can be shared only by systems of the same architecture. - Cross-architecture satellite booting is supported.
-Alpha satellites (clients) can boot from a VAX boot server, and VAX satellites (clients) can boot from an Alpha boot server. - Every OpenVMS node must be able to communicate directly with every other OpenVMS Cluster node. - Configurations that use a shared (multihost) SCSI bus or a shared (multihost) Fibre Channel interconnect must also be configured with any of the other supported OpenVMS Cluster interconnects, because node-to-node communication does not occur across the SCSI bus or the Fibre Channel.
+- An OpenVMS Cluster system consisting of Integrity server systems and Alpha cannot contain more than 96 (combined total) systems. - An Alpha and an Integrity server system cannot boot from the same system disk.
+System disks are architecture specific and can be shared only by systems of the same architecture. - Each OpenVMS node must be able to communicate directly with every other OpenVMS Cluster node.

+Configurations that use a shared (multihost) SCSI bus or a shared (multihost) Fibre Channel interconnect must also be configured with any of the other supported OpenVMS Cluster interconnects, because node-to-node communication does not occur across the SCSI bus or the Fibre Channel.